wollbo/powerindex/README.md

 ## Project Origin

-This project builds on an earlier prototype ("Northpole") created during a previous Chainlink hackathon.
+This project builds on an earlier prototype ("Northpole") created during the Chainlink spring 2022 hackathon.

 The original version demonstrated the idea of settling financial contracts against a Nordic electricity price index, but relied on a custom external adapter, unofficial APIs, and bridge infrastructure hosted on AWS.